simplifisteve/FDA-Dashboards/README.md

-# Re-Q Dashboard
+# Observable SV

 This is an [Observable Framework](https://observablehq.com/framework) project.
-To start a local preview server, open your Terminal and run:
+To start a local preview server, run:

 ```
 npm run dev